Why Kenya Needs To Conserve Its Wildlife, Flora, and Landscapes

 Some of the things that makes Kenya unique include:

 - Unique physical features and landscapes.

 They may become extinct if we don’t conserve them.
 It implies that we should eliminate any threat subjected to them and conserve them at every level.

-Despite the high number of the conservation areas in Kenya, 70% of its wildlife are found outside their designated areas and live with the community.
+Despite the high number of conservation areas in Kenya, 70% of its wildlife is found outside their designated areas and live with the community.
 The local community has been coexisting with wildlife for centuries hence proving that community-driven conservation is the most effective method to conserve wildlife.
-By embracing the community-driven conservation, we will be able to eradicate human-wildlife conflicts, poaching, forest over-exploitation and even land encroachment.
-It will also ensure that the benefits from wildlife is given back to the communities to eliminate poverty and promote developments.
+By embracing the community-driven conservation, we will be able to eradicate human-wildlife conflicts, poaching, forest over-exploitation, and even land encroachment.
+It will also ensure that the benefits of wildlife is given back to the communities to eliminate poverty and promote developments.

-Apart from politics, developments, infrastructures and industries pose threats to wildlife.
-This is so because while the decisions and plans are being made , little or no thought is processes regarding their consequences on wildlife.
-Which is a case in the SGR saga and Nairobi National Park.
-They seem to consider SGR to be more important and productive than the wildlife.
-To them the area to be encroached for the SGR construction is not very vital to the wildlife.
-What they don’t know is that they have just opened up our only national park in the city to possibility of extinction.
+Apart from politics, developments, infrastructures, and industries pose threats to wildlife.
+This is so because while the decisions and plans are being made, little or no thought processes regarding their consequences on wildlife.
+Which is a case in the SGR saga and Nairobi National Park?
+They seem to consider SGR to be more important and productive than wildlife.
+To them, the area to have encroached for SGR construction is not very vital to wildlife.
+What they don’t know is that they have just opened up our only national park in the city to the possibility of extinction.

 Most of the animals in this park are already collared for their safety regardless of the discomfort that comes with the collars, and here we are still snatching more land from them.
 Instead of causing more stress to this wildlife, we should work on ways that ensure we don’t interfere with their living conditions.